Skip to content

 What About Money Market Accounts and CDs?

-Key Takeaway: A fully funded emergency reserve belongs in a high-yield savings account earning 4.50–5.00% APY.
+A fully funded emergency reserve belongs in a high-yield savings account earning 4.50–5.00% APY.
 Keep a small $500–$1,000 buffer in checking for same-day needs.
-Avoid locking emergency funds in CDs — early withdrawal penalties defeat the liquidity purpose.
+Locking emergency funds in CDs defeats the liquidity purpose the moment you actually need the money.

 How Do You Build Both Strategically When Money Is Tight?